yaashwardhan/DM-DL-Pipeline/README.md

 <img src="model_results.jpg">
 I have trained 4 different models from scratch for this task in the notebook inside the Task 2 folder.
 I also evaluated then on the 10% Validation Data for MSE (Mean Squared Error), SSIM (Structural Similarity Index) and PSNR (Peak Signal-to-Noise Ratio).

-The code and all functions are well documented in the ipynb file.
 The custom trained models and their evaluation on 10% val set are:

 | Model      | MSE        | SSIM       | PSNR       |